pommicket/toc/README.md

 ### `toc` Source Code

+The source code to `toc` is licensed under the GNU General Public License, version 3.
+See `LICENSE` for more information.

 `toc` is written in C, for speed and portability.
 It has no dependencies, other than the C runtime library.

 #### Build system